Ghanaian flags in Accra, Ghana

 Human rights

-Compared with other countries in the region, the human rights situation in Ghana is good and freedom of opinion is largely guaranteed.
-However, on the 2022 World Press Freedom Index compiled by Reporters Without Borders, Ghana has slid down 30 places compared with a year earlier and is now 60th out of 180 countries.
+Compared with other countries in the region, the human rights situation in Ghana is rather good and freedom of opinion is largely guaranteed.
+However, on the 2023 World Press Freedom Index (External link) compiled by Reporters Without Borders, Ghana has slid down compared with previous years and is now 62nd out of 180 countries.
 Civil society in Ghana actively uses the freedoms it has, with people involved in numerous initiatives and non-governmental organisations.

 Gender equality for women is guaranteed under the constitution, but is not comprehensively realised.
 The traditional system of values that continues to be upheld leads to discrimination against women, especially in matters relating to property and inheritance.
-Many girls are married before reaching their majority.
+Many girls are married before reaching the age of 18.

 Corruption

 Corruption is a major problem, particularly in the government, the police and the judiciary.
-In Transparency International’s 2021 Corruption Perceptions Index, Ghana has not moved from 43 points, the same position as it had the year before, which puts it in 73rd place out of 180 countries.
+In Transparency International’s 2022 Corruption Perceptions Index (External link), Ghana has not moved from 43 points, the same position as it had the year before, which puts it in 72nd place out of 180 countries.
 Although the government has expressly pledged to fight corruption and has, for example, increased penalties quite considerably, in a 2022 study by the Ghanaian Commission on Human Rights and Administrative Justice and the Ghana Statistical Service (GSS), 26.7 per cent of the people surveyed said that they had been asked by officials to pay a bribe in the past year.

 Regional engagement